SummaryRead the full fact sheet

 Toddlers can make quite a mess when they eat.
 They sometimes spit, throw or squash foods, talk with their mouths full and fidget.

-Research indicates that children can understand good manners by the time they are around five years of age, but this doesn’t necessarily mean they will eat as you would like them to all the time.
+Research indicates that children can understand good manners by the time they are around 5 years of age, but this doesn’t necessarily mean they will eat as you would like them to all the time.
 The behaviour of children at mealtimes rates as a common source of stress for Australian parents.

 Toddlers sitting down to eat